-In today’s post, I am going to be outlining 7 simple things you can do to relax after a long day.
+In today’s post, I am going to be sharing 7 ways for how to relax after work.
 Whether or not you have a job that requires you to be out of the house the majority of the day, it is important for your health to switch off after a certain time and relax and recharge your batteries.

 Let me paint a scene here… You come home from a long day at work.
 Find whatever food you can get ahold of.
 Lay down on the sofa and start binge-watching your favorite TV show.
 Next thing you know, it’s been hours and it’s bedtime and you’re exhausted.
 And even though you didn’t do a whole lot after work, you wake up shattered the next morning.